kristerkari/react-native-css-transformer/README.md

 #### For React Native v0.57 or newer

-Add this to your `rn-cli.config.js` (create the file if it does not exist already):
+Add this to `rn-cli.config.js` in your project's root (create the file if it does not exist already):

 ```js
 const { getDefaultConfig } = require("metro-config");